-So much information comes into a law firm through email, and as a result, it’s where many lawyers spend much of their time.
+So much information comes into a law firm through email.
+As a result, it’s where many lawyers spend much of their time.
 Through powerful integrations with Microsoft Outlook 365 and Google’s Gmail, you can track time to Clio Manage directly from your inbox.

 7. Use a passive time tracker

-Passive time tracking is a relatively new concept in lawyer time tracking software, and one that can save lawyers a ton of headaches when it comes to time entry.
+Passive time tracking can save lawyers a ton of headaches when it comes to time entry.

 Services like WiseTime, Chrometa, and MagicTime work in the background to keep a record of your daily work.
 At the end of the day, you’ll be able to review a list of your work based on how much time you spent on specific documents or communicating with individual clients.

-These services also integrate with Clio Manage, and once synced, they will identify when you’re working on specific cases associated with your contacts in Clio.
-At the end of the day, all of your tasks will be pre-tagged with their respective cases, allowing you to quickly log them in Clio with the click of a button.
+These services also integrate with Clio Manage.
+Once synced, they will identify when you’re working on specific cases associated with your contacts in Clio.
+At the end of the day, all of your tasks will be pre-tagged with their respective cases.
+You can then log them in Clio with the click of a button.

 8. Log time via voice

 With the rise of smart speaker technologies, connected homes—and offices—are becoming the norm.
 In fact, more than 25% of the US population now own a smart speaker.
-When you take into account virtually every smartphone is enabled with Siri or Google Assistant, the possibilities for voice-enabled workflows in the office are quickly becoming reality.
+Not to mention virtually every smartphone is enabled with Siri or Google Assistant.
+And you can now use these devices to record time entries.

 That said, be sure to take precautions to protect client confidentiality if you’re using a live-mic listening device to record time entries.
 Keep it in your office, but not in a meeting space or boardroom, for example.